 In the event that a person is successful in their application to overturn a Will based on the deceased’s lack of capacity, the deceased’s previous Will is then the Will that becomes the valid Last Will and Testament.
 If the deceased did not have a previous Will, then the laws of intestacy would apply.

 To argue that the deceased was unduly influenced

 A person can seek to overturn a Will on the basis that the deceased signed their Will in a situation where they were forced or pressured to do so.
 In certain situations, another person’s presence in the room when the deceased signed their Will can in itself be held to be undue influence.

 To uphold a ‘deal’ or promise of the deceased

 The deceased may have entered into contractual obligations with a person during their lifetime that is not consistent with the terms of the Last Will.
 A person can seek to enforce such contract or promise and in effect alter the terms of the deceased’s Last Will and Testament.

 An example of such a claim would be when the deceased promises to leave a person specific property on their death in exchange for work or care during their lifetime.

-McNamara & Associates have a team of Solicitors who practise exclusively in this area.
+McNamara Law have a team of Solicitors who practise exclusively in this area.

-If you have lost a loved one and any of the above scenarios may apply to you, please do not hesitate to contact McNamara & Associates on 3816 9555 or by email to [email protected] to arrange a consultation to discuss.
+If you have lost a loved one and any of the above scenarios may apply to you, please do not hesitate to contact McNamara Law on 3816 9555 or by email to [email protected] to arrange a consultation to discuss.